-If you don’t want to perform your own backups, then get professional WordPress support services, or use a backup plugin.
+If you don’t want to perform manual backups, then get professional assistance, or use backup plugins.

-- You can read about a great WordPress backup plugin that we recommend using to completely automate your WordPress site backups here: Back Up, Copy And Keep Your WP Web Site Protected With Backup Creator WordPress Plugin
+- Learn about a great WordPress backup plugin that we recommend using to automate file and data backups here: Back Up, Clone And Protect Your WordPress Websites And Blogs With Backup Creator Plugin For WP

 - For professional WordPress help and technical support, see our WordPress Services Directory

 How To Fix Problems Accessing Your WordPress Admin Area